mrapp-ke/MLRL-Boomer/doc/quickstart/testbed.md

    ```
 ````

 Some algorithmic parameters, including the parameter `feature_binning`, come with additional options in the form of key-value pairs.
-They can be specified by using a {ref}`bracket-notation` as shown below:
+They can be specified by using a {ref}`bracket notation<bracket-notation>` as shown below:

 ````{tab} BOOMER
    ```text